What is the Global Benefits and Compensation Roundtable?

 To carry out its mission the Roundtable will provide its Members, without charge:

-- a bi-monthly, 75-minute long, webinar streamed live globally:
+- a quarterly, 75-minute long, webinar streamed live globally:

 - a home page with internet access to the recording of each meeting and to written materials presented at the meeting or subsequently uploaded to the website; and